unixtime/frouter/README.md

 ## Getting Started

-> This app tested on macOS.
+> This app was tested on macOS.

 To start using FRouter, first ensure you have the [Rust toolchain](https://www.rust-lang.org/tools/install) installed on your machine.
 Then, follow these steps: